OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

         }
 		````

-	1. Add the **GetNotebookSections** actions to the `NotebookRepository` class.
+	1. Add the **GetNotebookSections** methods to the **NotebookRepository** class.
 This gets all the sections in the specified notebook using the Microsoft Graph.

 		````c#
         public async Task<Notebook> GetNotebookSections(string notebookid)